What Is IAble?

 The minimum contribution to an IAble account is $25.
 Contributions can be made via check, wire transfer, payroll direct deposit (if offered by your employer), recurring contributions from a checking or saving account and Electronic Funds Transfer (EFT).
 Contributions may also be made by Rollover from another ABLE program during the life of the Account Owner.

 3. How do I withdraw from my account?

 Withdraw your IAble funds by accessing your account online, calling us at 888-609-8910 or by using our paper withdrawal form.

-*Earnings on non-qualified withdrawals may be subject to federal income tax and a 10% federal penalty tax, as well as applicable state and local income taxes. **If withdrawals are not qualified, the deductions must be added back to Iowa taxable income.
+*Earnings on non-qualified withdrawals may be subject to federal income tax and a 10% federal penalty tax, as well as applicable state and local income taxes. **If withdrawals are not qualified, the deductions must be added back to Iowa taxable income by the Account Owner.
 Adjusted annually for inflation.